lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 resilience, but the wave of innovation brought also a certain disdain for centralized solutions.

-Once again, if distributed systems are a welcome addition to our choice of technologies, their advantages do not come without a cost.
-A distributed system reduces the chances of a failure of the whole system, at the cost of having to run more instances, therefore incurring in some overhead, and increasing the chances that any single instance will fail, requiring intervention.
-This might seem like a reasonable trade-off to accept, but there are products or teams where an occasional short downtime is less costly than a sustained higher effort on operations.
+Distributed systems are a welcome addition to our choice of technologies, but once again, their advantages do not come without a cost.
+A distributed system reduces the chances of a failure of the whole system, at the cost of having to run and coordinate several nodes, therefore incurring in some overhead, and increasing the chances that any single node will fail, requiring intervention.
+This might seem like a reasonable trade-off to accept, but there are products or teams where an occasional short downtime is more acceptable than a sustained higher effort on operations.

-Also, a centralized system is harder to scale, but on the other hand it is not susceptible to network partitions, hence it is not subject to the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) and can be at the same time available and consistent.
-Therefore, depending on the scale and requirements of a particular project, different approaches can be preferable.
+A centralized system is harder to scale, but on the other hand it is not susceptible to network partitions, hence it is not subject to the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) and can be at the same time available and consistent.
+Therefore, depending on the scale and requirements of a particular project, different approaches are preferable.

-By keeping this trade-off in mind, and by knowing the specific context and requirements of a project, we enable ourselves to make informed decisions, and to consciously mitigate the risks that come with our selection of technology.
+By keeping this trade-off in mind, and by knowing the specific context and requirements of a project, we are able to make informed decisions, and to consciously mitigate the risks that come with our technology of choice.
-Centralized systems can be backed-up and replicated, while distributed systems call for more automated operations and an application design that takes into consideration the limits of the system, when it comes to consistency or availability.
+Furthermore, centralized systems can be backed-up and replicated, and distributed systems can alleviate the operational burden by automating some operations, and by adopting an application design that takes into consideration from the beginning the limits of the system, when it comes to consistency or availability.

 ## Conclusions

-In conclusion, the software development universe is full of polarizing dichotomies, about which engineers often have strong opinions: Functional Programming versus Object Orientation, client-side versus server-side rendering, performance versus maintainability, and so on.
-Experience should teach us that in each of those dichotomies lies a trade-off, as well as boundaries of applicability.
-Reflecting on costs and benefits helps us keeping a flexible mind and recognizing opportunities to adopt different perspectives.
-Reminding ourselves that every solution is contextual and never absolute is an exercise of intellectual honesty, necessary if we strive to be well-rounded engineers.
-Finally, focusing on trade-offs and context, rather than on position and beliefs, makes technical discussions a lot less prone to end with an impasse.
+In conclusion, the software development universe is full of polarizing dichotomies, and engineers often have strong opinions: Functional Programming versus Object Orientation, client-side versus server-side rendering, performance versus maintainability, and so on.
+Experience should teach us that in each of those dichotomies lies a trade-off, as well as different boundaries of applicability.
+Reflecting on costs and benefits helps us keeping a flexible mind and recognizing opportunities to adopt different strategies.
+Reminding ourselves that every solution is contextual and never absolute is an exercise of intellectual honesty, if we strive to be well-rounded engineers.
+Finally, focusing on trade-offs and context, rather than on position and beliefs, makes technical discussions a lot more enjoyable and less prone to end with an impasse.